ingredients icon.Ingredients

-You can lose a good thirty minutes sifting through all the options and still not be entirely sure you’ve made the right choice.
+You can lose a good thirty minutes sifting through all the options at the store and still not be entirely sure you’ve made the right choice.

 Many assume that natural and more expensive must be better, but it’s not as simple as that.
 And what’s “better” anyway?
 Better taste, better for you, better for the animal, or better for the planet?
 That’s a heck of a lot of thinking when you’re just trying to get through your shopping list.